pbmanis/pyabr/README.md

 _pystim.py_

-    A module that interacts with some hardware (Rp2.1, PA5, RZ5D, nidaq, and soundcards) to play generated sounds.
+    A module that interacts with some hardware (RP2.1, PA5, RZ5D, NIDAQ, and soundcards) to play generated sounds.

 _pysounds.py_

-    An early verion module that only knows about the RP2.1, PA5, and nidaq.
+    An early verion module that only knows about the RP2.1, PA5, and NIDAQ.
 This is in the *archived* folder.

 _calreader.py_